 Try dropping a glass on a polished concrete floor vs a carpeted area.

-Outcome of floor can be unpredictable
+The outcome of the floor can be unpredictable

-To understand this limitation you have to think of a slab as a imperfect canvas.
+To understand this limitation you have to think of a slab as an imperfect canvas.
 There are two types of installs.
 Those done on new concrete and those on refurbished.
 Both situations can be unpredictable based on a number of factors.

 Refurbished concrete floors:

-This all can be over come with the use of a polish-able overlay but there is a significant cost to that.
+This all can be overcome with the use of a polish-able overlay but there is a significant cost to that.
 Many times the overlay option is cost prohibited.

 Newly poured Concrete floors:

 Can also have damage.
 All construction sites have scissor lifts that can leak hydraulic fluid into slabs.
-Many times crews spill coffee ,energy drinks, or other solvents all over slabs.
+Many times crews spill coffee, energy drinks, or other solvents all over slabs.

 Slabs can be designed wrong from a mix perspective. (fly ash, low psi, high water, air entrained, retarders, cures)